aceton2/mondux/README.md

-# Mondu X
+[CODING CHALLENGE FROM MARCH22]

-Simple Flask app created for _Mondu Coding Challenge_.
+Simple Flask app created for _XXXX Coding Challenge_.

 It runs in a docker container exposed on `localhost:5000` and implements the 4 required endpoints: